 - Magnet for bugs?
 We advise you bring bug spray with you, especially during evening headliners’ sets.

 - Protect the Environment: Reduce, Reuse, Recycle!
+The 2022 festival is Geauxing Green!
 Look for the marked recycling receptacles provided Pepsi throughout the grounds and entry-points, and buy a reusable souvenir cups featuring festival artist Tank and the Bangas from our festival beer booths!

 - Fashion: Pack for warm days and cool evenings and don’t forget that poncho.
 Sneakers and hats with sun-blocking brims are your pals.
 Our merch tables have you covered if there’s anything you forgot!